wagtail/wagtail/docs/advanced_topics/customisation/extending_draftail.rst

     # 1. Use the register_rich_text_features hook.
     @hooks.register('register_rich_text_features')
-    def register_strikethrough_feature(features):
+    def register_mark_feature(features):
         """
-        Registering the `strikethrough` feature, which uses the `STRIKETHROUGH` Draft.js inline style type, and is stored as HTML with an `<s>` tag.
+        Registering the `mark` feature, which uses the `MARK` Draft.js inline style type, and is stored as HTML with an `<mark>` tag.
         """
-        feature_name = 'strikethrough'
+        feature_name = 'mark'
-        type_ = 'STRIKETHROUGH'
+        type_ = 'MARK'
-        tag = 's'
+        tag = 'mark'

         # 2. Configure how Draftail handles the feature in its toolbar.
         control = {
             'type': type_,
-            'label': 'S',
+            'label': '☆',
-            'description': 'Strikethrough',
+            'description': 'Mark',
-            # This isn’t even required – Draftail has predefined styles for STRIKETHROUGH.
+            # This isn’t even required – Draftail has predefined styles for MARK.
             # 'style': {'textDecoration': 'line-through'},
         }